Capsule vs Pipedrive vs HubSpot: the UK SMB CRM guide (2026)

 - HubSpot’s marketing-automation engine is in a different class.
 For B2B SaaS with sequenced nurture, lifecycle stages, and lead scoring, nothing UK-resident comes close.
 For a UK SMB without those needs, the engine is a £14k/year answer to a £648/year question.

-- HubSpot’s free tier is genuinely generous — and for a non-regulated UK SMB doing 200–500 contacts of light marketing, it’s a defensible choice.
+- HubSpot’s free tier is genuinely generous, and for a non-regulated UK SMB doing 200 to 500 contacts of light marketing, it is a defensible choice.

 Data residency: UK + EU.
 Capsule the company is incorporated in Manchester, United Kingdom (Zestia Ltd).
 Customer data is hosted on AWS in Ireland (eu-west-1).
 The Manchester team are UK-resident, UK-tax-paying.
 Capsule maintains a UK ICO registration + a public sub-processor list.